GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

 Comparing GMPEs
 ***************

-1. Alongside the smt's capabilities for evaluating GMPEs in terms of residuals (within the residuals module as demonstrated above), we can also evaluate GMPEs with respect to the predicted ground-motion for a given earthquake scenario.
-The tools for comparing GMPEs are found within the Comparison module.
+1. Alongside the smt's capabilities for evaluating GMPEs in terms of residuals, we can also compare the behaviours of GMPEs for a given set of highly customisable earthquake scenarios using the tools within the Comparison module.
+The tools within the Comparison module includes plotting capabilities for response spectra and attenuation curves (trellis plots), as well as methods for considering the similarities of GMPE predictions in Euclidean space (i.e. distances) such as Sammon's Maps and hierarchical clustering dendrogram plots.
+These tools are highly useful for better understanding the behaviours of GMMs in ground-shaking scenarios of interest to a specific region and tectonic region type, These scenarios could potentially be identified from a disaggregation analysis for some sites of interest within a PSHA.
+Therefore, such tools can be used to help further inform the construction of a GMC logic tree using some GMPEs identified as being potentially suitable for application to a given region and tectonic region type from a residual analysis.

     .. code-block:: ini

        > # Import GMPE comparison tools
        > from openquake.smt.comparison import compare_gmpes as comp

-2. The tools within the Comparison module include Sammon's Maps, hierarchical clustering plots and matrix plots of Euclidean distance for the median (and 16th and 84th percentiles) of predicted ground-motion per GMPE per intensity measure.
-Plotting capabilities for response spectra and attenuation curves (trellis plots) are also provided in this module.

-   The inputs for these comparitive tools must be specified within a single ``.toml`` file as specified below.
-GMPE parameters can be specified as within the example ``.toml`` file provided above for us in residual analysis.
-In the ``.toml`` file we have specified the source parameters for earthquakes characteristic of Albania (compressional thrust faulting with magnitudes of interest w.r.t. seismic hazard in the range of Mw 5 to Mw 7), and we have specified some GMPEs which were found to perform well in the residual analysis against Albania ground-motion data.
+2. The inputs for these comparitive tools must be specified within a single ``.toml`` file as provided below.
+GMPE parameters can be specified in the same way as within residual analysis input ``.toml`` file.
 To plot a GMPE logic tree we must assign model weights using ``lt_weight_gmc1`` or '``lt_weight_gmc2`` in each GMPE depending on which GMC logic tree we wish to include the GMPE within (up to 4 GMC logic trees can currently be plotted within one analysis).
 To plot only the final logic tree and not the individual GMPEs comprising it, we use ``lt_weight_gmc1_plot_lt_only`` instead (depending on which GMC we wish to not plot the individual GMPEs for - see the ``.toml`` file below for an example of these potential configurations).

-   NOTE: To specify a GMM argument which is a bool (i.e. ``True`` or ``False``), the user must specify the bool as all lowercase within the ``.toml`` file (i.e. ``true`` or ``false``).
-An example is provided immediately below for the ``CampbellBozorgnia2014`` GMPE.
+   In the comparison module ``.toml`` file the user must specify the source parameters (here compressional thrust faulting, Mw 5 to Mw 7), site parameters (e.g. vs30), and some GMPEs to evaluate in the specified ground-shaking scenarios.

+   The Comparison module leverages the OpenQuake Engine to construct a finite rupture from the provided source information in the ``.toml`` file, which ensures the distance metrics required for a given GMPE (e.g. rrup, rjb) are always available when computing the ground-motions in the given ground-shaking scenario.

     .. code-block:: ini

         ### Input file for comparison of GMPEs using plotting functions in openquake.smt.comparison.compare_gmpes